-16 Top-Rated Attractions & Things to Do in Jackson Hole, WY
+16 Top-Rated Tourist Attractions in Jackson Hole, WY

 Snuggled at the base of the mighty Teton Mountain Range in Northwest Wyoming, the valley of Jackson Hole offers an exhilarating taste of the Wild Wild West in more ways than one.

 And if all this isn't wild enough, skiers and snowboarders can carve up the slopes of Jackson Hole Mountain Resort.
 Thanks to its more than 2,500 acres of precipitous and often powder-packed ski terrain, it's frequently voted one of the best ski resorts in the USA.

 Get your adrenaline pumping and plan your trip to this adventure-filled valley with our list of the top attractions and things to do in Jackson Hole.

 See also: Where to Stay in Jackson Hole